natashabag/Urban-Routes-Web-App/README.md

 # Documentation source used

-project description on TripleTen platform
+Project description on TripleTen platform

+# How to run the project

+To run the tests in the test suite, please, use "npm run wdio" command.